individkid/sidegeo/README.md

   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
   * --script binds Lua expression to evaluate when stock changes
-  * --color takes plane subscript and decoration
+  * --color takes plane subscript decoration and transformation
-  * --jump takes plane subscript and fork exec arguments
   * --action attaches Lua function to boundary to be activated by click
   * --configure change behaviors by degree
   * --inject specifies command line option to inject